quarksuite/legacy/USAGE.md

 ## Support

-If you have any questions or suggestions about the user guide and how to improve it, [please submit an issue](https://github.com/quarksuite/core/issues) with the user guide tag.
+If you have any questions or suggestions about the user guide or any of the concepts explained, [please submit an issue](https://github.com/quarksuite/core/issues) with the user guide tag.

 Thanks for checking out this library.